+The landing gear control forces can be measured at this step or during the fuselage inspection (see the section 16.1).
+The results must be entered in section 16 Fuselage control systems functional inspection.

+RESULTS:

+Wi ng inspection

-- 10 Assembled wing's inspection - 10.1 Inspect the axial free plays of the control surfaces. - 10.2 Check that the control surfaces have a gap between each other and wing, wing tip or winglet root planes.
-The gaps must be 2-3mm width.
+9 Assembled wing's inspection

+9.1 Inspect the axial free plays of the control surfaces.

+9.2 Check that the control surfaces have a gap between each other and wing, wing tip or winglet root planes.
+The gaps must be 2-3 mm width.
 These clearances are necessary to ensure that the control surfaces do not constrict each other when the wing deforms under the loads in flight.

+RESULTS: